 - Since they are dry, biscotti keep well for weeks in an airtight container.

-- After the second baking if you find your biscotti still slightly soft, turn off the oven and leave the biscotti in the oven with the door ajar for a few minutes to further dry them out.
+- After the second baking if you find your biscotti still slightly soft, turn off the oven and leave the biscotti in the oven to further dry them out, about 2-3 hours.

 Lee